HOW DO YOU PREVENT HIV?

 - Undetectable Viral Load (UVL)

-Condoms are a very useful way for preventing HIV and other STIs, the following tips will reduce the chances of condoms breaking or slipping off:
+Condoms are a very useful way of preventing HIV and they are the only HIV prevention strategy that offers protection against other STIs.
+Using condoms correctly is very important when it comes to preventing HIV.
+The following tips will reduce the chances of condoms breaking or slipping off:

-- Hold the teat part of the condom whilst squeezing the air out of it and then place it on the head of the erect cock
+- Hold the teat part of the condom whilst squeezing the air out of it and then place it on the head of the erect penis;

-- Unroll the condom all the way to the base of the cock without stretching it.
+- Unroll the condom all the way to the base of the penis without stretching it;

-- Use lubrication to help prevent tearing, especially if engaging in anal sex
+- Use lubrication to help prevent tearing, especially if engaging in anal sex; and

 - After ejaculation, hold onto the condom at the base of the cock when pulling out and gently slide the condom off your cock.

-Post-Exposure Prophylaxis (PEP) is a four-week course of anti-HIV treatment drugs you can take if you think you may have been exposed to HIV through condomless sex or by sharing injecting drug equipment.
-PEP can, in most cases, stop HIV from establishing itself in the body and prevent you from becoming HIV-positive if the PEP treatment is begun within 72 hours of exposure to HIV and taken correctly over the next 28 days.
+PEP can, in most cases, stop HIV from establishing itself in the body and prevent you from becoming HIV-positive.
+For this to happen, the PEP treatment needs to begin within 72 hours of exposure to HIV, and taken correctly over the next 28 days.

 If you are in Victoria you should contact the PEP INFOLINE on 1800 889 887 and if you are interstate check out www.getpep.info for more information.